 Ow.
 Three hours in the dentist chair today.

-I'm a patient of the local university's dental clinic, which gives Me access to state-of-the-art work at very reasonable cost.
-The upside, and downside, is that a great deal of the work must be checked by the student dentist's instructor.
-Who is frequently a few stations down the floor, checking or assisting other students.
-So it can take a while to move from Step A to Step B, let alone to K or L or X.
+I'm a patient of the local university's dental clinic, which gives me access to state-of-the-art work at very reasonable cost.
+The upside, and downside, is that a great deal of the work must be checked by the student dentist's instructor -- who is frequently a few stations down the floor, checking or assisting other students.
+It can take a while to move from Step A to Step B, let alone to K or L or X.

 It is an interesting way to spend a Tuesday afternoon, though, especially a bitterly cold January one.
 I've become an expert at pantomiming "Hand me the suction" and have been known to play with the up/down buttons on the chair when no one's looking.
-And added words like 'buccal' and 'mesial' to My vocabulary.
+Added words like 'buccal' and 'mesial' to my vocabulary.

 But I don't think I'll play clarinet till sometime tomorrow... (sucks back another cup of warm tea)